 Tourism is the primary industry in Santorini.
 This picture-perfect island in the Aegean Sea receives an estimated two million visitors annually.
 With so many tourists enjoying its caldera views year after year, hundreds of restaurants have sprung up across the island offering a wide variety of fare from seafood to Greek to Asian and Italian.

-The sheer volume of choices can be daunting – especially in a destination as touristy and pricey as Santorini – so I’ve put together this list of nine great restaurants to check out on your next visit to the island.
+The sheer volume of choices can be daunting – especially in a destination as touristy and pricey as the Greek islands – so I’ve put together this list of nine great Santorini restaurants to check out on your next trip.
 It covers a good range of spots from inexpensive gyro shops to pricier seafood restaurants.

 If you’re familiar with our food guides, then you’ll know that we focus mainly on restaurants offering the best examples of local food.
 Outside of two highly-regarded gelato bars, this Santorini food guide follows the same basic formula.